sidney-eliot/3d-artists-handbook/content/theory/color.md

 ## 🚧Work in Progress🚧

 #### Hue
-- Changing the Tint, Shade or Tone of a color changes the Chroma/ Colorfulness
+- Changing the Tint, Shade or Tone of a color changes the Chroma / Colorfulness

 #### Tint
 - Changing the tint also changes the Saturation